LTLA/SingleRBook-old/docs/bulkref.md

 (In contrast, other approaches that treat the "other" labels as a single group do not offer this guarantee;
 see [here](https://osca.bioconductor.org/marker-detection.html#standard-application) for a discussion.)
-It also allows the fine-tuning step to aggressively improve resolution by only using marker genes from comparisons involving labels that both have scores close to the maximum.
+It also allows the fine-tuning step to aggressively improve resolution by only using marker genes from comparisons where both labels have scores close to the maximum.

 The original ("classic") marker detection algorithm used in @aran2019reference identified marker genes based on their log-fold changes in each pairwise comparison.